Sirius-social/sirius-sdk-python/sirius_sdk/agent/consensus/simple/README.rst

 Simple Consensus procedure covers two use-cases:

   - use-cases 1: creating new transactions ledger
-  - use-cases 2: accept transaction to existing ledger by all dealers in Microledger environment.
+  - use-cases 2: accept transaction to existing ledger by all dealers in Microledger space.

 ***************